IBM/ibm-block-csi-driver/docs/content/configuration/creating_pvc.md

 **Important:**
   - If not defined, the default mode is `Filesystem`.
 Be sure to define the mode as `Block` if this configuration is preferred.
   - Only use the `volumegroup` label if the PVC is not using a StorageClass with a defined `volume_group`.
 The PVC `volumegroup` label value is the key defined in the VolumeGroup YAML.
+For an example of creating a PVC using the VolumeGroup configuration, see [Creating a PVC in a volume group](#creating-a-pvc-in-a-volume-group).

 **Note:** The examples below create the PVC with a storage size 1 Gb and using the dynamic volume group feature.
 This can be changed, per customer needs.